JohnnyQuiles/final-project/README.md

 ## Features

 * **The app features**
 * A timer counting down from 60 seconds.
-* A score tracker for matched cards.
+* A animation for cards flipping.
 * A dance animation when cards and animals match.
-* A animal sound plays when cards and animals match.
-* Background music playing while kids play the game.